Skip to content

 Project vs Retainer, Which is the Best Long-Term Video Strategy?

 Just producing high-quality marketing videos isn’t enough.
-You need to have a video strategy to distribute and promote your video content across multiple platforms to get the most value from your investment.
+You need to have a video strategy to distribute and promote your videos across multiple platforms to get the most value from your investment.

-Closely track performance metrics and ROI across all video platforms.
-See which topics, lengths, and formats resonate most with your target audiences.
-Use these insights to refine your ongoing video strategy.
+Closely track metrics and ROI across all platforms.
+See which topics, lengths, and formats resonate most with your audience.
+Use these insights to refine your video strategy.

 Repurposing video content into other formats extends its reach and shelf life.
-For example, convert videos into blog posts, infographics, presentation decks, or audio podcast episodes.
+For example, convert videos into blog posts, infographics, presentations, or audio podcast episodes.
 Upload key sections as short social clips.
 Turn transcripts into Q&A articles.
-Using AI, owners can now leverage this revolutionary new technology to their advantage.

 Key Factors When Evaluating Video Production Companies

-When comparing video production companies, there are several key factors to consider beyond just the cost per video.
+When comparing video production companies, there are several key factors to consider beyond just cost.
 These include:

 Quality of Past Work

 Review examples of videos they have produced for other dental practices.
 Look for high quality camera work, lighting, audio, editing, motion graphics, and overall production value.
 Also keep an eye on editing skills, pace and rhythm.
-Videos should have a polished, professional look and feel.
+Videos should have a polished, professional look and feel that reflect the quality of care you provide.

 Types of Videos Produced

-See if they have experience producing the types of marketing videos you need – testimonials, FAQ videos, introductions, tour videos, procedures, etc. Samples of relevant video genres is a plus.
-If they do great commercials, this does not mean they’ll produce a brand video the way you want.
+See if they have experience producing the types of marketing videos you need: testimonials, FAQ videos, company overviews, virtual tours, procedures, etc. If they do great commercials, this does not mean they’ll produce a brand video your patients will watch.

 Reviews and Testimonials

-Reputable companies should have great reviews and client testimonials speaking to their professionalism, quality results, and overall experience.
+Companies that have good reputation should have great reviews and client testimonials speaking to their professionalism, quality results, and overall experience.
 These provide social proof that they can deliver.
-Beware of fake reviews, and always cross-check their social channels to confirm popularity.
+Beware of fake reviews, and always cross-check their social channels to confirm this.

 Experience in Your Industry

 While not 100% necessary, it’s ideal if a video company has specific experience working in your industry.
-They will understand your goals, challenges, terminology, and how to best connect with your consumers.
+They will understand your goals, challenges, terminology, and how to best connect with your doctors and patients.

 Focusing solely on price could mean compromising on production quality, expertise, and results.
-Carefully evaluating these key factors will help you find the right long-term video partner.
+Keep these factors when looking for the right long-term video partner.

 Planning an Effective Video Content Strategy